-UNCDF is helping to address development challenges in the Solomon Islands through the UNCDF/UNDP Provincial Governance Strengthening Programme (PGSP).
-This programme aims to improve governance and service delivery through fiscal decentralization and increased local investment capacity, to bridge funding and service gaps in provincial areas.
-There is a strong emphasis on improving basic capacity for public expenditure management in all nine provincial governments, so that authorities can produce and execute credible budgets through appropriately participatory and transparent procedures.
+UNCDF has been present in Solomon Islands since 1982, improving governance and service delivery through fiscal decentralization and increased local investment capacity, bridging funding and service gaps in provincial areas, and enhancing basic capacity for public expenditure management to produce and execute credible budgets through appropriately participatory and transparent procedures.